civican/legisinfo/42-1/bills/C-15/bill_text.md

     **(1.4)** If an order is made under subsection (1.2), the Superintendent shall, in writing and without delay, inform the bank that is subject to the order and shall, as soon as feasible, cause the order to be published in the `Canada Gazette` and on the website of the Office of the Superintendent of Financial Institutions.

-    **(2)** The Governor in Council may make regulations and the Superintendent may make guidelines respecting the maintenance by banks of adequate capital and adequate and appropriate forms of liquidity **and the maintenance by domestic systemically important banks of the minimum capacity to absorb losses**.
+    **(2)** The Governor in Council may make regulations and the Superintendent may make guidelines respecting the maintenance by banks of adequate capital and adequate and appropriate forms of liquidity and the maintenance by domestic systemically important banks of the minimum capacity to absorb losses.

   **(2)** Subsection 485(4) of the Act is replaced by the following: